4.7 Passive Transport

 Transport Without Energy Expenditure By The Cell

-occurs when substances cross the without any input of energy from the cell.
-No energy is required because the substances are moving from an area where they have a higher concentration to an area where they have a lower concentration. refers to the number of particles of a substance per unit of volume.
+Passive transport occurs when substances cross the plasma membrane without any input of energy from the cell.
+No energy is required because the substances are moving from an area where they have a higher concentration to an area where they have a lower concentration.
+Concentration refers to the number of particles of a substance per unit of volume.
 The more particles of a substance in a given volume, the higher the concentration.
 A substance always moves from an area where it is more concentrated to an area where it is less concentrated.

 Simple Diffusion

-is the movement of a substance due to a difference in concentration.
+Diffusion is the movement of a substance due to a difference in concentration.
 It happens without any help from other molecules.
 The substance simply moves from the area where it is more concentrated to the area where it is less concentrated.
 Picture someone spraying perfume in the corner of a room.
 Do the perfume molecules stay in the corner?
 No, they spread out, or diffuse throughout the room until they are evenly spread out.
-Figure 4.7.2 shows how diffusion works across a .
+Figure 4.7.2 shows how diffusion works across a cell membrane.
 Substances that can squeeze between the lipid molecules in the plasma membrane by simple diffusion are generally very small, hydrophobic molecules, such as molecules of oxygen and carbon dioxide.

 Image shows a diagram of the process of diffusion over time.
 The diagram shows three stages in time.
 In the first, all solutes are on one side of the plasma membrane.
 In the second stage, some of the solute has diffused through the plasma membrane, but there is still more on the first side.
 In the last stage, the molecules have diffused completely so that there are equal amounts on either side of the plasma membrane.